By Steve Yankee

 It would be far better to tell your client that their production is captured flawlessly, in perfect color and sharp focus –which is the benefit of using a 3-chip camera…than to tell them you use 3-chip cameras, and letting it go at that.

 Are you with me so far?
 Good.
-Because I want you to make a real point to remember that whether you’re making a new demo tape or writing a sales letter or talking on the phone to a new prospect –you must use BENEFITS to sell to their wants and desires.
+Because I want you to make a real point to remember that whether you’re making a new demo reel or writing a sales letter or talking on the phone to a new prospect –you must use BENEFITS to sell to their wants and desires.

 Focus on the client’s benefits of using you as their video source…not on the features of you, your equipment or your company.

 Here are the other six commandments you need to follow:

 II.
 Your demo video must be planned properly.
 Creating an effective demo is not a one-day job…it’ll take some time to create and execute a video program that’ll really do the job you want it to do…to reach the audience with which you wish to do business.
 It doesn’t help to show wedding scenes on a demo aimed at corporations…or vice versa.
 So always keep the needs of your target audiences topmost in your mind.

 III.
 Your demo must be produced carefully and exemplify your very best work.
 No glitches, no bad camera moves, no bad edits.
 Simply the best you have, presented in a logical sequence.